bcgov/ckanext-sso/pages/keycloak_how_to.md

 **Notes**:
 + Keycloak Groups are tied to the Catalogue or CKAN Organizations and Groups.
-+ In CKAN there are 3 roles or privileges: Admin, Editor and Member, these are each defined as their own Keycloak Group.
++ In CKAN there are 3 roles or level of privileges: Admin, Editor and Member, these are each defined as their own Keycloak Group.
 + Always search that a group does not already exist.
 + Search is case sensitive.
 + Keycloak Group **must** match that of a CKAN Organization or Group as is displayed in the CKAN **Name** field format, e.g., ministry-of-citizens-sevices/databc-program.